krglaws/ShiTTYchat/README.md

 2. GNU Multiple Precision Arithmetic Library `sudo apt install libgmp3-dev`

 ## Notes
 *\* "Textbook" meaning I ripped the algorithm straight off of Wikipedia, and is probably easily exploited if you know what you're doing.
-Obviously, you should NOT send sensitive information using this application, as its safety will not be guarunteed.
+Obviously, you should NOT send sensitive information using this application, as its safety will not be guaranteed.
 I decided to encrypt the client-server communication for the sole purpose of learning a bit about encryption.*